Canelo Álvarez vs. Matthew Hatton: The fight

-Alvarez dominated nearly every minute and unanimously outpointed Matthew Hatton on Saturday night to win the vacant WBC 154-pound belt, adding another superlative to a top boxing prospect's remarkable rise.
+Alvarez dominated to win the vacant WBC 154-pound belt, to win his first world title.

-Alvarez (36-0-1, 26 KOs) picked apart Hatton from the opening bell, peppering the smaller Englishman with head shots and using his brute power.
-Hatton (41-5-2) twice went to the canvas after getting hit out of a break with Alvarez, but wasn't seriously hurt either time.
+Alvarez picked apart Hatton from the opening bell, peppering the smaller man with head shots and using his brute power.
+Hatton twice went to the canvas after getting hit out of a break with Alvarez, but wasn't seriously hurt either time.

 All three judges scored the bout 119-108, meaning Alvarez won every round on every card.
 He lost one point for an illegal punch in the seventh round, which was uniformly scored 9-9.

 Alvarez landed 47 percent of his 626 punches, including 53 percent of his power shots, while Hatton connected with just 25 percent of his 546 total blows.

+Aftermath

+The fight averaged 1.4 million viewers on HBO.